GermanMtzmx/Mokarest/README.md

 ##### Finally import in the main  routing file (index)
 index routing file is under "routes" folder

-> 1. Import your urls with controllers methods
+> 1. Import your urls
-> 2. Set a base url for your custom urls (private and public urls )
+> 2. Set a base for your custom urls (private and public urls )

 ###### Example